Nogmog/temperature-and-sensor-website/README.md

 # temp-and-sensor

-Website can be found at https://stevenandsteven.com
+The website can be found at https://stevenandsteven.com The backend can be found here: https://github.com/Nogmog/sensor-and-humidity-backend